danieljvickers/fluid_simulation/readme.md

 }
 ```

-This works quite well, and passes all of my unit tests.
+This works quite well, and passes all of my unit tests, but leaves a very small chance for a race condition if one of the threads can't clear the reset before the first thread arrives at the next synchronization.
+It turns out that there is a C++20 primitive that I was unaware of that exactly performs `synchThreads` without busy waiting and without the potential race condition.
+This primitive is `std::barrier`.
+I decided to upgrade from C++17 to C++20 and added a barrier, replacing all of the `syncThreads` calls with `sync_barrier.arrive_and_wait();`.

 Let us see how the performance imporved!

 #### Results